iobroker-community-adapters/ioBroker.telegram/README.md

 * (bluefox) Added description of easy-keyboard

 ### 1.5.5 (2020-04-04)
-* (alutov) Fixed bug for telegram users with an empty user name
+* (alutov) Fixed bug for telegram users with an empty username
 * (Mark Rohrbacher) Allowed JSON objects in telegram.*.communicate.response

 ### 1.5.4 (2020-03-11)